xot/ElectraOne/README.md

 ### Configuring Ableton to map AU and VST plugin parameters

 To more easily control the parameters of AU and VST plugins in Ableton, you need to tell Ableton to automatically configure and reveal the plugin parameters.
-This is done by adding the following line to the ```Options.txt``` file (see this [Ableton help document](https://help.ableton.com/hc/en-us/articles/6003224107292-Options-txt-file) on where to find it and how to edit it).
+This is done by adding the following line to Ableton Live's ```Options.txt``` file (see this [Ableton help document](https://help.ableton.com/hc/en-us/articles/6003224107292-Options-txt-file) on where to find it and how to edit it).

 ```-_PluginAutoPopulateThreshold=128```